 Can I sue for negligence after a car accident?

 In Michigan, you will have to sue the at-fault driver for negligence after a car accident to recover pain and suffering compensation, excess wage loss benefits, excess medical benefits and vehicle repairs under the mini tort.
 For pain and suffering compensation, you will also need to show you suffered a “serious impairment of body function.”

 Who do I sue if the at-fault driver was uninsured?

-You could sue the uninsured, at-fault driver, aft the car accident but your attorney will have to determine if this person has personal assets or the ability to pay for the harms and losses they have caused.
+You could sue the uninsured, at-fault driver, aft the car accident in Michigan but your attorney will have to determine if this person has personal assets or the ability to pay for the harms and losses they have caused.
 If you have “uninsured motorist coverage,” you can file a claim with your own auto insurer.
 Some policies will require you to also file a lawsuit against the uninsured driver who caused the crash as part of an uninsured motorist lawsuit.

 Who do I sue if the at-fault driver’s insurance doesn’t cover what I’m owed?

 If the at-fault driver has significant personal assets, then you may consider to suing and forcing him or her to pay out-of-pocket what you are owed.
 Alternatively, if you have “underinsured motorist coverage,” then you can file a claim with your insurer.
 You may need to sue if your claim is denied.

 Need help?
 Call the attorneys at Michigan Auto Law